litixsoft/baboon-stack/README.md

+    Project is deprecated.
+No continue development, no bugfixing anymore.
+---

 # BABOONSTACK
 a Suite with Node.JS, MongoDB, RedisIO.
 Includes a system-wide Node Version Manager and MongoDB Version Manager for Linux, MacOS and Windows based 32-bit and 64-bit Operation Systems.